MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 - Specifying a maximum allowed device threat-level, as determined by Defender ATP or another Mobile Threat Defense partner
 - Use of network locations

-In addition to setting conditions for compliance, you can configure automatic actions to take when a device is not compliant.
+In addition to setting conditions for compliance, you can configure automatic actions to take when a device isn't compliant.
 Actions include sending email or notifications to alert device users about non-compliance, remotely locking devices, or even retiring non-compliant devices and removing any company data that might be on it.

 When you integrate Intune with Azure AD [conditional access policies](#configure-conditional-access) to enforce compliance policies, Conditional access can use the compliance data to gate access to corporate resources for both managed devices, and devices that aren’t managed yet.